nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 The `LocalTime` constructors accepting tick values (tick-of-second and tick-of-millisecond) have been converted to static factory methods (`FromHourMinuteSecondTick` and `FromHourMinuteSecondMillisecondTick`).

+The `LocalDateTime` constructors accepting tick values have been removed.
+To construct a `LocalDateTime` value with a value more fine-grained than milliseconds, either construct separate `LocalDate` and `LocalTime` values and add them together, or construct a `LocalDateTime` to the nearest second (or millisecond) and use `PlusTicks` or `PlusNanoseconds` to construct the final one.

 Period
 ====